edgelesssys/contrast/CONTRIBUTING.md

 ### Deploy

-The usually developer flow is available as a single target to execute:
+The usual developer flow is available as a single target to execute:

 ```sh
 just [default <deployment-name>]